Sevenonelabs/SevenOneLabs/README.md

 Github: https://github.com/Sevenonelabs/
 location:India
 role: Founder, Designer

 bio: >
   Developer passionate about building practical, reliable, and scalable applications.
-I bridge the gap between engineering excellence, design and product-minded development, crafting solutions that are both robust and user-centric.
+I bridge the gap between engineering, design and product-minded development, crafting solutions that are both robust and user-centric.

 open_to: